As an Amazon Associate, I earn from qualifying purchases.

 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

-Fluffy and buttery biscuits are beloved by most families.
-Grabbing a bag of frozen biscuit dough from the store is both convenient and affordable.
+Fluffy and buttery biscuits are a beloved snack or side dish.
+Grabbing a bag of frozen biscuit dough from the store is super convenient for quick meals.

-It’s fast and simple to toss them into the air fryer to make a quick side for dinner or to serve with a speedy breakfast.
+It’s fast and simple to toss frozen biscuits into the air fryer to make a quick side for dinner or to serve with a speedy breakfast.

 Please note, this recipe is for making store-bought frozen biscuits in the air fryer.
-If you’re interested in making your own biscuits, check out our homemade Stuffing Biscuit recipe.
+If you’re interested in making from-scratch biscuits, check out our homemade stuffing biscuits recipe.
 They’re absolutely delicious and also bake well in the air fryer.

 Pro Tips/Recipe Notes

-• Do not thaw the biscuit dough before baking them in the air fryer.
+• Do not thaw the biscuit dough before baking it in the air fryer.

 • It is not necessary to preheat the air fryer.